cdurdetrouver/minishell/README.md

   ```c
   int execve(const char *pathname, char *const _Nullable argv[], char *const _Nullable envp[]);
   ```
-   you can execute like any of the function that have a program in your computer located in your environment path.
+   you can execute any of the function that have a program in your computer located in your environment path.
 - **Error Handling:** Minishell handles user errors informatively.
 - **Redirections:** The shell supports standard input/output redirection (`>`, `<`, `>>`, `<<`).
 - **Pipes:** Minishell allows the use of pipes for command chaining.